-- in foreign-listed deals, a prospectus prepared in accordance with applicable law of the listing venue, for example, the EU Prospectus Directive or the US Securities Act of 1933.
-Often, in purely Moscow-listed deals, an international prospectus (typically, a Prospectus Directive lookalike) is also prepared, although in such cases it is used for marketing purposes and is not a liability document; - b in Moscow-listed deals, a Russian Securities Markets Law-compliant prospectus that is a key admission document from the Russian law standpoint; - c an underwriting agreement governed by foreign law (typically, English law) if the deal involves a foreign listing or a foreign underwriter; - d a brokerage agreement (the Russian equivalent of an underwriting agreement) and a market-making agreement with a licensed Russian brokerage house, if the deal involves a Moscow listing; and - e legal and tax opinions, and auditor comfort letters that generally follow the same standards in foreign-listed and major Moscow-listed deals.
+- a in foreign-listed deals, a prospectus prepared in accordance with applicable law of the listing venue, for example, the EU Prospectus Directive or the US Securities Act of 1933.
+Often, in purely Moscow-listed deals, an international prospectus (typically, a Prospectus Directive lookalike, i.e., an offering memorandum prepared generally to Prospectus Directive standards) is also prepared, although in such cases it is used for marketing purposes and is not a liability document; - in Moscow-listed deals, a Russian Securities Markets Law-compliant prospectus that is a key admission document from the Russian law standpoint; - c an underwriting agreement governed by foreign law (typically, English law) if the deal involves a foreign listing or a foreign underwriter; - a brokerage agreement (the Russian equivalent of an underwriting agreement) and a market-making agreement with a licensed Russian brokerage house if the deal involves a Moscow listing; and - e legal and tax opinions, and auditor comfort letters that generally follow the same standards in foreign-listed and major Moscow-listed deals.